Skip to main content Go to home page

 Congestion levy

 This annual levy aims to reduce traffic congestion in central Melbourne by encouraging more motorists to regularly use public transport.
-Introduced in 2005, the congestion levy is charged each calendar year to off-street private and public car parking spaces in two specified areas.
+Introduced in 2005, the congestion levy is charged each calendar year to off-street private and public car parking spaces in 2 specified areas.

 Some exemptions and concessions apply, such as for residential and disabled parking, and spaces provided free of charge to visitors and patients.